build-your-own-internet/byoi/chapters/003-internet-chonk/README.md

 From 1.0.5.1 icmp_seq=1 Destination Net Unreachable
 ```

-In our case, because we're just getting no response back, that means the packets are being lost somewhere in our internetwork.
+In our case, because we're just getting no response back, that means the packets are being lost somewhere in our internet.

 #### Packets are getting lost to or from the destination